strangerstudios/pmpro-nav-menus/readme.txt

 1. Create new navigation menu(s) for your members and assign them to the appropriate Theme Location.

 == Changelog ==
+= .3.2 =
+* ENHANCEMENT: Added a widget setting for logged-in non-members.
+* ENHANCEMENT: Added a menu area for logged-in non-members.

 = .3.1 =
 * ENHANCEMENT: Added a PMPro Custom Menu Widget.
 The widget filtering we were doing before only worked on menus that were also attached to menu locations.
 The PMPro Custom Menu Widget will work for menus only used in widgets.
 The widget has a property to choose who the menu is shown to.